A Modular Graph-Native Query Optimization Framework: Optimization

-\stitle{Initializing with Greedy Search.} We present the \init. algorithm designed to identify a good initial solution that serves as a tight bound in \refalg{cbo} for pruning.
-This algorithm adopts a greedy strategy.
-Firstly, it enumerates all induced subgraphs of $G_P$.
-Then, it proceeds to iteratively select candidate extension edges, including both \expand~ and \join, with the smallest cost.
-This selection process begins with a single vertex pattern, and methodically advances towards achieving the queried pattern $G_P$.
-With a good initial solution, \refalg{cbo} narrows the search scope by pruning unpromising branches, thereby enhancing the overall efficiency.
+\stitle{Initialize with Greedy Search.} \init~is designed to identify a good initial solution as a tight bound for branch pruning.
+Starting with the queried pattern $P$, it iteratively removes candidate edges with the smallest cost, including \expand~and \join, in a greedy manner, with the edges' costs and subpatterns' frequencies being accumulated to the pattern cost, until reducing the pattern to a single vertex.
+This initial solution helps \refalg{cbo} prune unpromising branches, enhancing overall efficiency.